Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/api/run/pipeline.md

 ### <span style='text-info'>class</span> `PipelineContext`

 Context object passed between pipeline stages.
-This class serves as a container for sharing state and data across different stages of a processing pipeline.
-It uses Pydantic for data validation and serialization.
+This generic class serves as a container for sharing state and data across different stages of a processing pipeline.
+It leverages Pydantic for data validation and serialization.

+The generic type parameter `DataT` must be a subclass of `BaseModel`, ensuring type safety for the main data payload.

 **Parameters:**

-- **`ticket_id`** (`str`) - The unique identifier of the ticket being processed through the pipeline stages.
+- **`data`** (`DataT`) - The main data payload being processed through the pipeline.
-- **`data`** (`dict[str, Any]`) - A flexible dictionary for storing arbitrary data exchanged between pipeline stages.
-Defaults to an empty dictionary.
+Must be a Pydantic model instance matching the generic type.
+- **`meta_info`** (`MetaInfo`) - Metadata about the pipeline execution, including status information and operational details.

 ::: details #### <Badge type="info" text="method"/> <span class='text-warning'>def</span> `stop_pipeline(self)`
-A convenience method for pipes to signal a controlled stop.
+Signals the pipeline to halt processing.
+This method provides a controlled way for pipeline stages to indicate that processing should stop.
+It updates the context's status metadata to `STOPPED`, which subsequent stages can check to terminate early.

+Note:
+    This method modifies the context's state but does not return any value.

 :::